 The year 2019 marked a high point for Liverpool’s tourism.
 According to a 2023 report by Growth Platform, the city welcomed a staggering 66.27 million visitors, over 60 million of whom were day-trippers.
 This robust tourism scene supported 55,703 jobs and boasted a healthy hotel occupancy rate of 78.4%.

-Liverpool became a unique tourist destination in that year; its overall tourism value was worth more than £4.93 billion, according to a report produced by Liverpool City Region.
-The previous year alone (2018), Liverpool welcomed a staggering 67.3 million visitors, supporting over 57,000 jobs in the process.
+Liverpool became a unique tourist destination that year; its overall tourism value was worth more than £4.93 billion, according to a report by Liverpool City Region.
+The previous year alone (2018), Liverpool welcomed a staggering 67.3 million visitors, supporting over 57,000 jobs.

 UK Travel Statistics—Liverpool 2020

 The global health crisis in 2019/2020 had a devastating impact on Liverpool’s tourism.
 Visitor numbers plummeted to just 26.14 million, reflecting a significant drop from the previous year.
-This decline also affected job numbers, which fell to a mere 24,000, according to Growth Platform.
+According to Growth Platform, this decline also affected job numbers, which fell to a mere 24,000.

 UK Travel Statistics—Liverpool 2021